Free Iowa Records: Background Checks, Arrests & More

 Source: State of Iowa Board of Patrol7

-In addition, people can contact any of the institutions on this list or their local county jail for release dates.
+In addition, people can contact any of the Iowa DOC Facilities or their local county jail for release dates.
+For further guidance, any interested party can review the tutorial on looking up parolees throughout Iowa.

 What Are Iowa Vital Records & What Do They Contain?